 Moreover, never highlight your weak points as part of this question.
 If the recruiter has considered you for an interview, they already know that you are capable of doing the job.
 Just have confidence and believe in yourself.

-What You Should Say: Present a short summary – describing your professional experience to date, how it is relevant to the role you have applied for, and what your expectations are from the job with respect to professional growth.
-And, if you have some time left, then tell a bit about you, focusing on your interests and hobbies.
+What You Should Say: Present a short summary – describing your professional experience to date, how it is relevant to the role you have applied for, and what your expectations are from the job concerning your professional growth.
+And, if you have some time left, then tell a bit about yourself, focusing on your interests and hobbies.

 A mere 15-minute web research session can help you get ample material to answer this common interview question like a pro.
 Just spending some time surfing the company’s official website is usually more than enough to demonstrate that you have done your due diligence.

-What You Should Say: Discuss specific details about the company’s products/services, its business model, target market, milestones set by the company during the course of its development and other publicly available business-related information.
+What You Should Say: Discuss specific details about the company’s products/services, its business model, target market, milestones set by the company during its development, and other publicly available business-related information.